Best DVR for cord cutters

 - Our OTA DVR reviews

-While some products are better than others, all of them—from Tablo and TiVo to Channel Master DVR+ and HDHomeRun with Plex—have at least one critical weakness.
+While some products are better than others, all of them—from Tablo to TiVo to HDHomeRun with Plex—have at least one critical weakness.
 If you want to record broadcast TV channels from an antenna, you must decide which of those weaknesses you’ll tolerate.

-The good news is that the lowly antenna is experiencing a rebirth, and we’re likely to see more over-the-air DVR products later in 2017 and beyond.
-But if you want to start recording broadcast channels now, here’s a rundown of where the current products stand:
+The good news is that the lowly antenna is experiencing a rebirth, and we’re likely to see even more over-the-air DVR products.
+But if you want to start recording broadcast channels now, here’s a rundown of where the current products stand.

-The recent introduction of the Tablo Dual DVR, with its 64GB of internal storage, hasn’t changed our opinion that the older Tablo DVR is the best choice for most people.
+The Tablo Dual Lite DVR launched in late March, and it replaces the old two-tuner model as the best choice for most people.
 This whole-home solution streams recordings to nearly any connected device.
-Plug in an external hard drive and an antenna, then connect the Tablo box to your network over Wi-Fi or ethernet, and you can stream live or recorded TV through the Tablo app on phones, tablets, computers, media streamers, and smart TV.
+Plug in an external hard drive and an antenna, connect the Tablo box to your network over Wi-Fi or ethernet, and you can stream live or recorded TV through the Tablo app on phones, tablets, computers, media streamers, and smart TVs.
+(While Tablo offers a pricier DVR with 64GB of built-in storage, the Lite version is cheaper even after you factor in an external 1- or 2TB hard drive, plus it has a faster 802.11ac Wi-Fi connection.)

 Tablo is simple to set up, has broad device support, and offers common DVR functions such as live TV time-shifting and catching up with recordings in progress.
-Best of all, you never have to switch inputs from the streaming box you’re already using.
-Those pluses help compensate for Tablo’s sometimes-inferior recording quality, lack of granular recording options, and occasional glitches.
+In recent months, all Tablo models have also gained more recording options and reduced loading times for live TV.
+Best of all, you never need to switch inputs from the streaming box you’re already using.
+Those pluses help compensate for Tablo’s audio and video quality, which doesn't compare to native broadcast quality, and its lack of ad-skipping features.

-The best OTA DVR for just one TV: TiVo Roamio OTA
+The best OTA DVR for just one TV

 What to look for in an over-the-air DVR